olegleyz/sibyl-knowledge-base-processor/README.md

 - Creating knowledge bases from transcripts
 - Translating content between Russian and English
 - Generating personalized interpretations
+- Vector-based storage and retrieval of numerology knowledge
+- Semantic search across the knowledge base
+- Filtering interpretations based on personal characteristics

-Example usage can be found in the respective extractor modules.
+Example usage can be found in the respective extractor and knowledge base modules.